When comparing Montego Bay vs Negril which do you go for?

 Both of these Jamaican resort towns have beautiful white sandy beaches and clear turquoise sea, but so does the rest of the island!

-However, there are a few differences between these two towns, and here are some aspects of Montego Bay you ought to know.
+There are a few differences between these two towns, and here are some aspects of Montego Bay you ought to know before planning your visit.

 Montego Bay on the map

-The island of Jamaica has a strange shape to strictly name a section north or south since it is longer horizontally than it is vertically.
+The island of Jamaica has a strange shape to strictly name a section north or south since it is longer horizontally than it is vertically (on the map).

-The important thing to know is that Montego Bay is the second-largest city in Jamaica, to the largest city (and the capital) Kingston.
+The important thing to know is that Montego Bay is the second-largest city in Jamaica, to the largest city (and capital) Kingston in terms of size.

-Montego Bay is on the West side of the island facing north and Kingston is on the East side of the island facing south.
+Montego Bay is on the West side of the island facing north and Kingston is on the East side of the island facing south, giving each city its own vibe.

-Jamaica is very mountainous, so you鈥檒l find that many of the main roads run along the coastlines of the island.
+Jamaica is very mountainous, so you’ll find that many of the main roads run along the coastlines of the island offering some stunning ocean views.

-If you like the idea of planning a trip to Cuba as well, you can get a flight from Jamaica which will likely do a pit-stop in the Cayman Islands.
+If you like the idea of planning a trip to Cuba as well, you can get a flight from Jamaica which usually does a pit-stop in the Cayman Islands.

 The nearest Central American nation to Jamaica is Honduras, which is several hundred miles away and part of the Gringo Trail for many travelers.